**Boat Registration phone number has changed to 334-517-2930**

 2. Never leave the registration certificate on boat unless in use.

 4. Lock and chain trailer when unattended, even at home.

-5. If vessel is stolen contact local authorities and the Alabama Marine Police.
+5. If vessel is stolen contact local authorities and the Alabama Marine Patrol.

-For more information or questions, e-mail the Marine Police Registration Section.
+For more information or questions, e-mail the Marine Patrol Registration Section.